Psychology and Counseling Faculty

 Faculty, Psychology and Counseling

-Erik Mansager is a U.S.-licensed clinical professional counselor (Illinois) and has over 35 years of direct counseling and psychotherapy experience with individuals, couples and families.
-He carries national certification in drug and alcohol prevention and treatment and holds the World Certificate of Psychotherapy from the World Council for Psychotherapy.
+Erik Mansager is a U.S.-licensed clinical professional counselor (Illinois) with more than 35 years' experience counseling individuals, couples and families.
+He holds national certification in drug and alcohol prevention and treatment and the World Certificate of Psychotherapy.

-Mansager obtained his bachelor’s degree in Humanities from St. Thomas Theological Seminary in Denver, Colorado, his master’s degree in Counseling and Guidance from the University of Arizona, and his doctorate in Depth (Clinical) Psychology, at the Catholic University of Leuven, Belgium.
+Mansager earned a bachelor's degree in humanities from St. Thomas Theological Seminary in Denver, a master's in counseling from the University of Arizona and a doctorate in depth psychology from Catholic University of Leuven, Belgium.

-He formerly held faculty positions in the U.S. at Adler University in Chicago, Illinois and St. John’s Seminary College in Camarillo, California — where he also served as director of psychological services.
-Prior to moving to Europe, he worked as residential director of Casa de los Ninos Crisis Shelter, Tucson, and director of the University Counseling Center at the University of North Dakota.
-Arriving in Switzerland (2008), he directed the Counselling Department at Collège du Léman International School in Versoix.
-He is currently co-directing Family-Counselling Services in Geneva.
+He has held faculty positions at Adler University in Chicago and St. John's Seminary College in California, where he directed psychological services.
+Before moving to Europe, he served as residential director of Casa de los Ninos Crisis Shelter in Tucson and directed the University Counseling Center at the University of North Dakota.
+Since 2008, he has worked in Switzerland, first directing counseling at Collège du Léman International School and now co-directing Family Counseling Services in Geneva.

-His specialization in Adlerian psychotherapy includes service as president of the North American Society of Adlerian Psychology (2004-2006) and being a NASAP Diplomate of Adlerian Psychology (2000).
-Currently he directs the Alfred Adler Institute in Suisse Romande.
-He earned his certificate as a Classical Adlerian Depth Psychotherapist (CADP 2012) from the Adlerian Institute of Northwestern Washington which also certified him as a CADP Training Analyst (2017).
+He served as president of the North American Society of Adlerian Psychology (2004-2006) and holds its diplomate certification (2000).
+He directs the Alfred Adler Institute in Suisse Romande and is certified as a Classical Adlerian Depth Psychotherapist (2012) and Training Analyst (2017) by the Adlerian Institute of Northwestern Washington.

 Publications